insidewhy/cc.extend/README.md

 ```

 ## constructors and methods
-cc.extend also adds ".extend" as a "static method" to the returned class to
+cc.extend adds ".extend" as an instance method of the returned class which
-simplify subclassing:
+can be used to simplify subclassing:
 ```javascript
 var Cat = Animal.extend({
   init: function(name) {